gerardishare/digidentity-jwt-sign-poc/README.md

 # JWT Signing with Digidentity

 A simple web application that allows you to sign JWTs using the Digidentity API.
 The application uses OAuth2 client credentials flow for authentication and supports both preproduction and production environments.
+The application is preconfigured to use [iSHARE JWT]() structure.

 ## Prerequisites